Elixir-ABESEC/cc_cheftober/README.md

 ![Cheftober stats](https://github-readme-stats.vercel.app/api?username=abesec-codechef&show_icons=true&theme=radical) -->

-<h1 style="font-size: 3rem">Overview</h1>
+## Overview

-### The main aim of the project is to bring all the tutorials and Competitive programming questions under one repository.
+The main aim of the project is to bring all the tutorials and Competitive programming questions under one repository.

 <br>